 Instructions

-- Preheat the oven to 400°F/200°C, then cut each acorn squash in half (don't try and cut the stem in half, it's too tough so just cut around it) and scoop out the seeds with the help of a spoon or an ice cream scoop and discard the seeds.
+- Using a sharp knife, cut each acorn squash in half (don't try and cut the stem in half, it's too tough so just cut around it) and scoop out the seeds and any stringy bits with the help of a spoon or an ice cream scoop and discard the seeds.

 - Place on a sheet pan or a roaster cut side up, drizzle with olive oil, season with salt and pepper, and roast uncovered for 30-40 minutes or until fork tender (if yours are larger, they might take up to 60 minutes).